antlr/grammars-v4/javascript/javascript/README.md

 The main goal during developing was practical usage, performance and clarity (getting rid of duplicates).

+# Status

+This grammar works the following targets: C# (CSharp = Antlr4.Runtime.Standard) and Java.
+It works for the JavaScript target, but requires a fix in Antlr post version 4.9.1.

 ## Universal Actions & Semantic Predicates

-Some modern JavaScript syntax can not be handled with standard context-free grammars, for example detection of `get` keyword in getters and `get` identifiers in other cases.
+Some modern JavaScript syntax cannot be handled with standard context-free grammars, for example detection of `get` keyword in getters and `get` identifiers in other cases.
 Moreover, some parser options can be defined externally (`use strict`) and should be considered during parsing process.